Skip to content

 Toy Story

 Two-dimensional (2D) animation is digital animation that is created and projected in two dimensions.
-Artists use traditional animation and computer-assisted animation techniques like interpolated morphing, onion skinning, and rotoscoping to create 2D animation.
+Artists use traditional animation and computer-assisted animation techniques like interpolated morphing, onion skinning, and rotoscoping to create different types of 2D animation.

 The most popular example of commercial video in the 2D animation industry is 2D computer graphics like Flash animation.
 Powerful animation software allows animators to add professional animation effects like smooth scaling, morphing, and warping easily.
-2D animation is commonly used for websites, cartoons, anime, advertisements, and video games.
+2D animation services are commonly used for websites, cartoons, anime, advertisements, and video games.

 The advantages of a 2D animation pipeline are lower budgets required compared to 3D and quick production.
 The simplified character designs also allow animators to easily change facial expressions and body movements.